 Why is vulnerability important?

 Vulnerable persons who request physician-assisted dying may be motivated by a range of factors unrelated to their medical condition or prognosis.
 These factors are important and can often be addressed with adequate and appropriate care.
 As a society, we have both moral and legal obligations to address the needs of vulnerable persons.
-Access to physician-assisted dying cannot be allowed to diminish or undermine these important obligations.
+Access to medical assistance in dying cannot be allowed to diminish or undermine these important obligations.
 In its decision in the Carter case, the Supreme Court of Canada acknowledged the fundamental requirement "to protect vulnerable persons from being induced to commit suicide at a time of weakness."

 Unmet needs should not be a cause of death